Flight-Free-UK/flight_free_uk_website/source/posts/trains-not-planes-an-open-letter-to-the-minister-for-future-transport.html.markdown

 author: FlightFree UK
 read_time_minute: 5
 ---
+*This letter is in response to a speech given by Rachel Maclean, the minister responsible for future of transport and environment (including transport decarbonisation), reported [in this article](https://www.independent.co.uk/climate-change/news/cop26-carbon-emissions-flying-net-zero-aviation-uk-b1920556.html) by The Independent.*

 ### Dear Rachel Maclean,

 #### We at Flight Free UK are deeply concerned about your claims that people need to keep flying in order to help cut carbon emissions.